usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 **4.13.6 Maneuvering Clearances at Doors**

 Minimum maneuvering clearances at doors that are not automatic or power-assisted shall be as shown in [Fig. 25](#figure25).
-The floor or ground area within the required clearances shall be level and clear.<br/>**EXCEPTION**: Entry doors to acute care hospital bedrooms for in-patients shall be exempted from the requirement for space at the latch side of the door (see dimension &quot;x&quot; in [Fig. 25](#figure25)) if the door is at least 44 in (1120 mm) wide.
+The floor or ground area within the required clearances shall be level and clear.

+EXCEPTION: Entry doors to acute care hospital bedrooms for in-patients shall be exempted from the requirement for space at the latch side of the door (see dimension &quot;x&quot; in [Fig. 25](#figure25)) if the door is at least 44 in (1120 mm) wide.

 {% figure Figure 25 %}
 {% asset design-standards/fig_25_maneuvering_clearances.gif alt="figure 25" %}